chastell/talks/wrocloverb-2014/talk/contracts.md

 # contract tests

-## we should test our classes<br />for the actuall calls we stub and mock
+## we should test our classes<br />for the actual calls we stub and mock
 <!-- .element: class="fragment" -->

 ## _what if the outgoing call is right<br /> but the collaborator can’t handle it?_